polakluk/tamagotchi/README.md

 # Tamagotchi
-Windows Prone 7.5 application for learning languages using gamification
+Windows Phone 7.5 application for learning languages using gamification